-- 1. Meet and Greet outside the room - a) Be positive and upbeat when meeting pupils - b) Praise positive behaviour - c) Deal with low level behaviour immediately and prevent it from entering the room - d) Teachers or Teaching assistants supervise pupils in corridors and cloakroom at transition times - 2.
-Starter Activity - a) Get the pupils active - b) Reduce teacher talk - c) Qudos/c Quick, Do-able, Open-ended, Simple/Competitive - 3.
-Rules, expectations and routines - a) Reinforce the positive behaviour you expect from pupils - b) Have high expectations from the beginning and do not give up in reinforcing your expectations. - c) Make rules and routines as specific as possible - d) There should be clear guidelines for 'hot spot' parts of the lesson e.g. giving out equipment, entering the room, moving round the room, noise levels.
+- 1. Meet and Greet outside the room and on the school gate - a) Be positive and upbeat when meeting pupils - b) Praise positive behaviour - c) Deal with low level behaviour immediately and prevent it from entering the room - d) Teachers or Teaching assistants supervise pupils in corridors and cloakroom at transition times - 2.
+Starter Activity - a) Get the pupils active children 'check-in' on their emotions chart immediately, so that we can identify any possible issues and use proactive strategies to help - b) Reduce teacher talk and set a short burst activity at the start of the day/start of the lesson which are: Quick, Do-able, Open-ended, Simple/Competitive a) Model and reinforce the positive behaviour you expect from pupils b) Have high expectations from the beginning and do not give up in reinforcing your expectations.